Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: Conclusion and Future Work

-This paper details a framework to update parameters of QP controller over a time horizon by using backpropagation.
-It was shown how to apply FSQP algorithms to find a direction for parameter update such that (1) feasibility of the process over the horizon is maintained and performance is improved or (2) the horizon for which system is feasible is increased.
-We have demonstrated our claims in simulations showing improved feasibility and better performance.
-Future work will investigate performance in experiments on different robotic platforms, convergence rates guarantees, and the effect of uncertain dynamics on maintaining for horizon.
+This paper details a framework to update parameters of QP controller by employing backpropagation on a computational graph over time.
+Sensitivity analysis was used for the first time and combined with SQP algorithms to ensure that feasibility of the process over the horizon of interest is maintained or improved while simultaneously achieving performance gains.
+Future work will investigate experimental verification on different robotic platforms, convergence rates guarantees, and the effect of uncertain dynamics.
+Since differentiating through conic programs is not limited to QPs and LPs, more generic optimization based controllers will also be investigated.
+While the unicycle example showed how algorithm would perform for a nonlinear dynamical system, the algorithm needs to be tested for feasibility on more systems and for infeasibility resulting from control input bounds.
+We also plan to use more general \classK functions for imposing barrier and lyapunov conditions.